 However, changing your passwords often can lead to challenges in your password management.
-After a while, it gets very exhausting to memorize all your passwords, so a lot of people find workaround solutions like weaker passwords, saving passwords on their browsers or start writing them down.
+After a while, it gets very exhausting to memorize all your passwords, so a lot of people find workaround solutions like weaker passwords, saving passwords on their browsers, or writing them down.

 That is why our recommendation is to use password managers, like KeePass software which can also help you create strong configurable passwords, while at the same time saving you the trouble of remembering them.

-If you are using an unsecured Wi-Fi connection refrain yourself from using your login information because your data can be intercepted by third parties.
+If you are using an unsecured WiFi connection refrain from using your login information because your data can be intercepted by third parties.
 Your instant messages, emails, login information can all be intercepted.

 Read more about What Are the Dangers of Using Unsecured WiFi?

 6. Use VPN